nickmmark/pulmonary-calculations/README.md

 ## Disclaimer
 This code is provided "as is", without warranty of any kind.
 Double check any calculations.
+Consult a medical professional if necessary.
 See the attached license for more information about the MIT License.

 ## References
 - Otis AB, Fenn WO, Rahn H. **[Mechanics of breathing in man](10.1152/jappl.1950.2.11.592)** _J Appl Physiol_ 1950